 Step 1.
 Print the Focus on Finance Month calendar – if you're not already on the mailing list, SIGN UP HERE to get the January calendar emailed to you.
 The easiest way to stay updated to do is to get on the email list and follow along on the blog, YouTube, and social media.
 I'll post lots of helpful tips and how-to's there!

 Step 2.
 Follow along!
-Each week there is a theme to help you focus on others.
+Each week there is a theme to help you focus on your finances.
 Then of course, we always suggest wrapping up the week with a simple date or family night to help keep you focused on the people that matter most.

 Step 3.
 As always, adapt the calendar to work for your needs and help you get the most out of the monthly challenge.